 This stretch of surf is hazardous, with dangerous rips challenging even the strongest of swimmers.
 Caution is advised.
 Paddle with care, even when wading knee deep at Hot Water Beach.
 Volunteer lifeguards patrol the beach every weekend from Labour Weekend until Easter during summer.
 Regional guards patrol the beach from December until February.

 SAFETY: Hot Water Beach has very strong currents, dangerous rips and holes which can make it unsafe.
-Please swim between the flags and make sure children, friends and family are supervised at all times.
+Hot Water Beach is patrolled by Surf Life Saving NZ in the summer only.
+Always swim between the flags.
+Beware of rips and holes.
+Check our local patrolled beaches https://www.safeswim.org.nz/

 Hot Water Beach 3510